The Bible and violence: The problem of evil

 Discussions of the Bible and violence often lead to discussions of theodicy - the question of how evil can persist in the world if God is all-powerful, all-knowing, and good.
 Philosopher David Hume summarizes: "Is God willing to prevent evil, but not able?
 Then he is not omnipotent.
 Is he able, but not willing?
 Then he is malevolent.
 Is he both able and willing?
 Then from whence comes evil?"

-According to John Kemp, evil cannot be correctly understood on a simple scale of pleasure vs. pain, since the National Institute of medicine says pain is essential for survival.

 The first systematic reflections on the problem of evil by Jewish philosophers is traceable only in the medieval period.
 The ancient books of the Hebrew Bible do not show an awareness of the theological problem of evil, and even most later biblical scholars did not touch the question of the problem of evil.
 While there are secular responses to the problem, the problem of evil is primarily a challenge to Christianity.

-The Christian ethic includes three main responses.
+The Christian response is based on an understanding of evil as limited; it cannot be correctly understood on a simple scale of pleasure vs. pain, since the National Institute of medicine says pain is essential for survival.
+There are three main types of response.
 The freewill defense by Alvin Plantinga assumes that a world containing creatures who are significantly free is an innately more valuable world than one containing no free creatures, and that God could not have made a world containing complexity and freedom without including the possibility of evil and suffering.
 The soul-making theodicy advocated by John Hick says God allows the evil of suffering because it produces good in its results of building moral character.

 Christian ethicists such as David Ray Griffin have also produced process theodicies which assert God's power and ability to influence events are, of necessity, limited by human creatures with wills of their own.
-In one version of this, Jon Levenson resolves the problem of evil by describing God's power not as static, but as unfolding in time: "The operative dichotomy, thus, is not that between limitation and omnipotence, but that which lies between omnipotence as a static attribute and omnipotence as a dramatic enactment: the absolute power of God realizing itself in achievement and relationship.
-What this biblical theology of dramatic omnipotence shares with the theology of the limited God is a frank recognition of God's setbacks, in contrast to the classical theodicies with their exaggerated commitment to divine impassibility and their tendency to ascribe imperfection solely to human free will, the recalcitrance of matter, or the like."
+In one version of this, Jon Levenson resolves the problem of evil by describing God's power not as static, but as unfolding in time.

 Philosopher Eleonore Stump says the larger context of God permitting suffering for good purposes in a world where evil is real allows for such events as the killing of those intending evil and God to still be seen as good.
 Toby Betenson writes that "Theodicies mediate a praxis that sanctions evil".
 Generally, Christians ethicists do not claim to know the answer to the "Why?" of evil, pain and suffering.
-Alvin Plantinga stresses that this is why he does not proffer a theodicy but only a defense of the logic of theistic belief.
+Alvin Plantinga stresses that this is why he does not proffer a theodicy but only a defense of the logic of theistic belief in the face of evil's reality.